Tsunami Surge: History

 On August 29, 2019, Six Flags Great America announced Tsunami Surge, in which the park claims as the tallest water coaster in the world.
 The attraction would be located across from Maxx Force, utilizing the former Pictorium site.
 As the 25th attraction at the water park, Tsunami Surge would utilize "AquaLucent" effects.

 More plans were announced at the American Coaster Enthusiasts' No Coaster Con event on January 18, 2020, in which the park announced that groundbreaking was in early-January, and had released the renderings for the attraction.
 Later in March of that year, the park had temporarily paused construction due to the COVID-19 pandemic.

 After the announcement that Six Flags Hurricane Harbor Chicago would be separate from Six Flags Great America, the park confirmed that Tsunami Surge would be opening for the 2021 season.
-Soft opening for the attraction began on May 27, 2021, for the media, and the attractions grand opening was on May 29, 2021.
+Soft opening for the attraction began on May 27, 2021, for the media, and the attraction's grand opening was on May 29, 2021.

+On March 21, 2025, Tsunami Surge lost its ranking as the tallest water coaster in the world upon the opening of the Surreal water coaster at Beach Park in Fortaleza, Brazil; the Surreal water coaster is 91 ft tall.
+However, Tsunami Surge is still the tallest water coaster in North America as of 2025.